sourcegraph/cody/jetbrains/CONTRIBUTING.md

 For both debugging setups (Cody-spawns and JB-spawned), you will need:

-- `github.com/sourcegraph/cody` cloned in the same directory where you cloned `sourcegraph/jetbrains`, so that they are sibling dirs.
-    - likely not strictly necessary, but it seems to be the convention
 - `sourcegraph/cody` (TypeScript) opened in one IDEA project window
     - this is a Node project _(requires Ultimate Edition)_
-- `sourcegraph/jetbrains` opened in a second IDEA project window
+- `sourcegraph/cody jetbrains` opened in a second IDEA project window
     - this is a Gradle project

 You'll always have at least 2 IntelliJ project windows open: One for